St. Peter in Gallicantu

 This is the plan of the pits.

-On the north side of the church is an ancient staircase that you can walk down towards the valley of Kidron.
-It is perhaps the passage from the upper city to the lower city during the first temple period.
+On the north side of the church is an ancient stepped stone paved street , on which you can walk down towards the valley of Kidron.
+A section of 100m were uncovered here, running west to east, with remains of Roman and Byzantine periods.
+This stepped way may have led down to the Byzantine church of the Shiloah pool.
+The stepped street may have also served as a passage from the upper city to the lower city during the second temple period.

-The excavations, conducted in 1888 by Germer–Duran, revealed the 1st temple steps, the Byzantine church, Byzantine roads and houses, a rock-hewn bath house, and parts of the aqueduct.
+The excavations, conducted in 1888 by Germer–Duran, revealed the stepped road, the Byzantine church, Byzantine roads and houses, a rock-hewn bath house, and parts of the aqueduct.

 On the north side of the church is a model of the Byzantine city.
 In the photo below you can see the Lion's gate in the bottom center, the temple mount on its left side, and via Dolorosa behind it.
 In the center is the church of the Holy Sepulcher, located on the Cardo Maximus - Jerusalem's main north-south road (in that web page you can see another view of this model).